Tommy Tolles

 Thomas Louis Tolles Jr. (born October 21, 1966) is an American professional golfer.
 He has played on the PGA Tour, the Nike Tour, and the PGA Tour Champions.

 Early life

 Tolles was born in Ft.
 Myers, Florida.

 Professional career

 He has two Nike Tour victories and has finished runner-up in two PGA Tour events including the 1996 Players Championship.
 Tolles led by two strokes after three rounds but a final round 72 left him in a tie for second place, four behind Fred Couples.

 Tolles had a pair of third-place finishes in major championships.
-He finished solo third at the 1997 Masters Tournament.
-Tolles also finished tied for third at the 1996 PGA Championship.
+He finished solo third at the 1997 Masters Tournament and tied for third at the 1996 PGA Championship.

 Tolles finished T-5 at the U.S. Open in 1997 and finished 1 spot out (11th) from making the 1997 U.S. Ryder Cup team.